-The City sent notices of the Consolidated Plan development process as well as invitations to meetings and focus groups to the Placer Collaborative Network (PCN) and Placer Consortium on Homelessness
+The City sent notices of the Consolidated Plan development process as well as invitations to meetings and focus groups to each organization by email or phone.

-(PCOH) e-mail lists.
 Specific agencies were also contacted to obtain data in preparation of this Consolidated Plan.
-For example, the City coordinated with the Roseville Housing Authority to obtain information on public housing and Housing Choice Vouchers available to residents.
+For example, the City coordinated with the

+Roseville Housing Authority to obtain information on public housing and Housing Choice Vouchers available to residents.
 Rocklin also maintained its relationships with various governmental health, mental health, and service organizations that operate within Placer County.